Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Wood and tile mixed work magic in creating a minimalist European kitchen design.
 How?

-For instance, you can have a pure white kitchen, with a redwood dining table, coupled with black or midnight colored seats right at the front.
-The stark contrast between the white kitchen and the wood dining table sets off a feeling of airiness and space.
+For instance, you can have a pure white kitchen with a redwood dining table coupled with black or midnight-colored seats right at the front.
+The stark contrast between the white kitchen and the wood dining table creates airiness and space.

-Alternatively, if you’ve managed to install a kitchen island with white seats, you can break off the monotony using a wooden floor.
-A bit of grain should be visible, with a lighter shade of white, or ash gray, coloring the wooden floor.
+Alternatively, if you’ve installed a kitchen island with white seats, you can break off the monotony using a wooden floor.
+A bit of grain should be visible, with a lighter white or ash gray coloring the wooden floor.

 You can then break the background using a white subway tile backsplash.
 It doesn’t entirely break the white tone in the room.
-Rather, it cools down the warm white, giving the kitchen a chilled feeling.
+Rather, it cools down the warm white, chilling the kitchen.

 53. Play with Colors

 Yes, the minimalist design is made prominent by the color white.
-But that doesn’t mean that white is the only color that can pull this European kitchen design off.
+But that doesn’t mean that white is the only color that can pull off this European kitchen design.

-In the simplest case, you can mix bright colors in a predominantly white minimalist kitchen to get a nice pop of colors.
-You can do this by incorporating natural wood in the furniture, and bright colors such as red and yellow subtly in kitchen accessories such as the dishcloth, stool, and patterns on the seat cushions or cups.
+In the simplest case, you can mix bright colors in a predominantly white minimalist kitchen to add a nice pop of color.
+You can do this by subtly incorporating natural wood in the furniture and bright colors such as red and yellow in kitchen accessories such as the dishcloth and stool and patterns on the seat cushions or cups.

-If you want to go all out, you can have a white tile backsplash, white countertop, mixed with crimson green cabinetry, a red stove, and a bright yellow fridge.
+If you want to go all out, you can have a white tile backsplash and white countertop mixed with crimson green cabinetry, a red stove, and a bright yellow fridge.

-At the top, you can open things up by using open shelving, while still incorporating a creative splash of colors.
+At the top, you can open things up using open shelving while incorporating a creative splash of colors.
 For instance, you can have the shelves painted white at the frame, with the inside in the same bright yellow as the fridge.

 54. Match the Countertops and the Backsplash

-Assuming you want to take a two-tone color palette approach, one of the best ways of exuding a minimalist design is by matching the countertops with the backsplash.
-For this case, so that the spacey, airy feeling is maintained, you’ll need to use a light color.
+Assuming you want to use a two-tone color palette, one of the best ways to exude a minimalist design is to match the countertops with the backsplash.
+In this case, you’ll need to use a light color to maintain the spacey, airy feeling.

 55. Remove the Plugs